Local elections 2019

 For more information including election notices visit https://www.northoftyne-ca.gov.uk/north-of-tyne-mayor-election.

 For the notice of election and more information visit the European Parliamentary Election page.

 To vote in any UK election, you must be registered to vote.
+The deadline to register to vote on 2 May 2019 is Friday 12 April 2019.
 There are three different ways you can vote, vote in person at a polling station, vote by post or vote by proxy (where someone votes on your behalf).